 And if we take into account the literally widespread increase in the abandonment of potato plantings in Europe by bacterioses, then the imposition of these problems on excess soil moisture can lead to serious problems.
 Do not forget that climatic changes in Russia also favor the spread of bacterioses and a significant increase in their harmfulness.

-Unfortunately, our Western colleagues cannot offer anything to solve such a nagging problem as the infection of seed potatoes with silver scab - a serious disease that leads to a decrease in germination and an unambiguous accumulation of pathogens in the soil.
+Unfortunately, our Western colleagues can not offer anything in solving such a boring problem as infection of seed potatoes with silvery scab - a serious disease that leads to a decrease in germination and an unequivocal accumulation of pathogens in the soil.

 Proposals to ship the seed in October, before the manifestation of this disease in the store, in order to manage to get certificates in Russia before the manifestation of the visible symptoms of the disease in February-March, is, to put it mildly, illogical.